Configuring Auto Scaling Using the AWS Toolkit for Visual Studio

 Auto Scaling also monitors the health of each Amazon EC2 instance that it launches.
 If any instance terminates unexpectedly, Auto Scaling detects the termination and launches a replacement instance.
 This capability enables you to maintain a fixed, desired number of Amazon EC2 instances automatically.

-AWS Elastic Beanstalk provisions Auto Scaling for your application.
-You can edit the AWS Elastic Beanstalk environment's Amazon EC2 instance configuration with the Auto Scaling tab inside your application environment tab in the AWS Toolkit for Visual Studio.
+Elastic Beanstalk provisions Auto Scaling for your application.
+You can edit the Elastic Beanstalk environment's Amazon EC2 instance configuration with the Auto Scaling tab inside your application environment tab in the AWS Toolkit for Visual Studio.

 The following section discusses how to configure Auto Scaling parameters for your application.

-You can edit the launch configuration to control how your AWS Elastic Beanstalk application provisions Auto Scaling resources.
+You can edit the launch configuration to control how your Elastic Beanstalk application provisions Auto Scaling resources.

-The Minimum Instance Count and Maximum Instance Count boxes let you specify the minimum and maximum size of the Auto Scaling group that your AWS Elastic Beanstalk application uses.
+The Minimum Instance Count and Maximum Instance Count boxes let you specify the minimum and maximum size of the Auto Scaling group that your Elastic Beanstalk application uses.

-To maintain a fixed number of Amazon EC2 instances, set the Minimum Instance Count and Maximum Instance Count to the same value.
+To maintain a fixed number of Amazon EC2 instances, set Minimum Instance Count and Maximum Instance Count to the same value.

 The Availability Zones box lets you specify the number of Availability Zones you want your Amazon EC2 instances to be in.
 It is important to set this number if you want to build fault-tolerant applications.
 If one Availability Zone goes down, your instances will still be running in your other Availability Zones.

 Currently, it is not possible to specify which Availability Zone your instance will be in.